Building wealth is simple.

 - Opt-in to your company 401(k) (if they offer it).

 - Prepay a small amount on your mortgage.

 - Find an unnecessary expense and eliminate it.

-- Clean up clutter by selling unused assets (RV, boat, jewellery, etc.).
+- Clean up clutter by selling unused assets (RV, boat, jewelry, etc.).

 - Repair something instead of replacing it.

-- Develop a niche expertise in your profession that commands a higher wage.
+- Develop niche expertise in your profession that commands a higher wage.